daattali/beautiful-jekyll/resources_pages/terminology.md

 ---

 ## About this document
 This document is intended to help students navigate the large amount of jargon, terminology, and acronyms encountered in the MDS program and beyond.
 There is also an accompanying [blog post](https://ubc-mds.github.io/2017-12-14-terminology/).
+Course numbers of the form DSCI XXX refer to relevant [UBC MDS courses](https://ubc-mds.github.io/descriptions/).

 ## Stat-ML dictionary